openfoodfoundation/ofn-install/README.md

 * server.crt
 * server.key

-Place these in the directory you find this readme.
+Place these in the directory where you found this readme.

 Setup Default User
 ------------------